 The overall crime rate in the Wakefield district is currently around 30% higher than the England and Wales average.
-The number of crimes being recorded in the district has grown significantly over the past couple of years (see graph below), in part because adherence to crime recording standards has been improved), but have fallen again during the COVID-19 pandemic, as they have nationally.
+The number of crimes being recorded in the district grew significantly over the past few years (in part because adherence to crime recording standards has been improved), but have fallen again during the COVID-19 pandemic, as they have nationally.

 Source: ONS Recorded Crime Data (LG Inform API).